nobodyPerfecZ/PyCSP/README.md

 ```

 Now we have defined our 2x2 sudoku board as a CSP.
-With all combined, we can now solve the CSP with PyCSP.
+With all combined, we can now solve the CSP with PyCSPSolver.
 The following code shows how to solve the CSP with simple backtracking search:

 ```python